Skip to main content

 A mental health day is a day you take off from work to focus on your psychological health.
 This might mean resting or relaxing - but most importantly, it means ignoring your emails.

-Taking a couple of days off will not solve the underlying problems that can lead to stress or mental health problems, but a break can give us the chance to rest and recover.
-Pausing can give us a chance to shake-off stress - something many of us struggle with.
+Taking a couple of days off will not solve the underlying problems that can lead to stress or mental health problems, but a break can give you the chance to rest and recover and help with good mental health.
+Pausing can help you shake-off stress - something many of us struggle with.

-Around half of workers in the UK say they are very stressed and a third say their work negatively impacts their lives outside of the workplace, according to a survey carried out by YouGov1.
-And chronic stress can contribute to anxiety, depression and burnout - a state of physical and emotional exhaustion - or make existing mental health problems worse.
+Around one-half of workers in the UK say they are very stressed and one-third say their work negatively impacts their lives outside of the workplace, according to a survey carried out by YouGov.
+And chronic stress can contribute to anxiety, or, depression and burnout - a state of physical and emotional exhaustion - or make existing mental health problems worse.

 When to take a mental health day